Schizophrenia: Meaning, Causes, Symptoms & Treatment

 • Antipsychotics are a must when dealing with schizophrenia.

-• Additionally, Cognitive Behavior Therapy for psychosis (CBTp) is often used to help the clients become less preoccupied and distressed by their symptoms.
+• Additionally, Cognitive Behaviour Therapy for psychosis (CBTp) is often used to help the clients become less preoccupied and distressed by their symptoms.

 • Assigning them homework to promote independent handling of symptoms and asking them to maintain a diary of their delusions and hallucinations are important methods used under CBTp.